(Bandit) Convex Optimization with Biased Noisy Gradient Oracles: Abstract

 \section{Abstract}

 Algorithms for bandit convex optimization and online learning often rely on constructing noisy gradient estimates, which are then used in appropriately adjusted first-order algorithms, replacing actual gradients.
 Depending on the properties of the function to be optimized and the nature of ``noise'' in the bandit feedback, the bias and variance of gradient estimates exhibit various tradeoffs.
 In this paper we propose a novel framework that replaces the specific gradient estimation methods with an abstract oracle.
-With the help of the new framework we unify previous works, reproducing their results in a clean and concise fashion, while, perhaps more importantly, the framework also allows us to formally show that to achieve the optimal root-$n$ rate either the algorithms that use existing gradient estimators, or the proof techniques used to analyze them have to go beyond what exists today. \if0 We present a novel noisy gradient oracle model for convex optimization.
-The model allows to explicitly address the bias-variance tradeoff of gradient estimation methods typical in the literature, as well as to prove upper and lower bounds for the minimax error.
-As such the oracle model allows a clean way of addressing the limits of achievable performance when biased, noisy gradient estimators with controllable bias-variance tradeoffs are employed.
-When considering the model for online/stochastic convex optimization, one consequence of our results is that the currently used gradient estimates and the proof techniques used to analyze them cannot achieve the optimal square-root regret rate for online/stochastic bandit convex optimization. \fi
+With the help of the new framework we unify previous works, reproducing their results in a clean and concise fashion, while, perhaps more importantly, the framework also allows us to formally show that to achieve the optimal root-$n$ rate either the algorithms that use existing gradient estimators, or the proof techniques used to analyze them have to go beyond what exists today.